 And I just don't know.

-Because that's another one of these things, folks.
+I haven't really dug deep into that because that's another one of these things, folks.

-I just more and more I find myself resisting the seduction of the daily soap opera news narrative.
+I just, more and more, I find myself resisting the seduction of the daily soap opera news narrative.

-That is to talk about whatever story in the proper accredited way, like every network does.
+That is, to talk about whatever story in the proper, accredited way, like every network does.

 It just doesn't appeal to me.

-But I appreciate the call, Debbie very much.
+But I appreciate the call, Debbie, very much.

-We've got another obscene profit timeout here, folks, but we'll be right back.
+We've got another obscene profit time out here, folks, but we'll be right back.

 Having more fun than a human being should be allowed to have.